Scheming-Lion/Scheming-Lion/README.md

 > The Hacker News Dashboard is a full-stack web application which utilizes the Hacker News API to provide a dashboard for data analysis and visualization.

-## Team

-  - __Product Owner__: Will Burgo
-  - __Scrum Master__: Adam Back - "If this were a drug deal, Will, I'd have to shoot you in the face.
-Next time fucking cut a new branch and just check the fucking code goddammit!!!!"
-  - __Development Team Members__: Oleg Yanchinskiy, Justin Pinili

 ## Table of Contents

 1. [Usage](#Usage)